For my post today, I thought I’d delve into creating transparent parts in a drawing.

 The view will recalculate, and now the edges behind the part will appear as they would if the part were transparent.

 And if you need to, you can choose which views have transparency!
 It doesn’t have to be all or nothing!

 Both views transparent!

-So as upgrade time begins this spring, take a look at the new transparency setting in Inventor 2016!
-It could be one of those small things that makes life much easier!
+So give this one a try, it could be one of those small things that makes life much easier!

 And below, here’s a video showing the same functionality!
 Enjoy!